Purchases made through links earn us a small commission, at no extra cost to you.

 I’m sure this won’t be the last time I ride a horse.
 It was a fun way to explore and enjoy the scenery, sore knees and all!

-Tips for Doing the Plain Of Six Glaciers Tea House Ride
+Tips for Doing the Plain Of Six Glaciers Horseback Ride

 - Our trail ride was guided by Brewster Adventures.
 It began at Brewster Stables, which is on your left when facing the driveway into Fairmont Chateau Lake Louise.
 Park in main the lot across from the stables and walk over.

-- The Plain of Six Glaciers Tea House is generally open from mid/late June until mid-October, weather permitting.
-Hours of operation are from 9:00 am- 6:00 pm in July and August and 9:00 am-5:00 pm in June, September and October.
-The tea house accepts cash only.
+- The Plain of Six Glaciers Tea House is generally open from mid/late June until early-October (Canadian Thanksgiving), weather permitting.
+Hours of operation are from 9:00 am- 5:00 pm (confirm current hours here).
+Cash is preferred and an additional fee is charged for processing credit card payments.

 - Weather can change quickly in the mountains, so dress in layers.